A Divide-and-Conquer Approach to Dicke State Preparation: Methods

 \subsubsection{Transpilation}

-We construct circuits for Dicke States $\ket{D^n_k}$ where n = 2,3,4,5,6 and k = 1,2,3 using the divide and conquer approach described in Section~\ref{sec:circuits}.
+We construct circuits for Dicke States $\ket{D^n_k}$ where $n = 2,3,4,5,6$ and $k = 1,2,3$ using the divide and conquer approach described in Section~\ref{sec:circuits}.
 IBM QISKIT compiler (version: 0.26.2) is used to compile the logical circuits onto the specified hardware using the native gate set.
+As pre and post compiled circuits remain in the same language and both are equivalent in terms of unitary representation, the Qiskit compiler is termed a `transpiler' while the compilation is termed as `transpilation'~\cite{qiskit-transpiler}.
 QISKIT offers different transpilation \& optimization options that generate custom transpiled circuits.
 For this experiment, we set the QISKIT optimization level to 3 and use three different transpilation options: i) \textbf{Default}: We only use the default options. ii) \textbf{Initial Layout Provided}: We provide a subgraph of the required number of qubits as the initial layout where we choose the qubits focusing on LNN connectivity \& gate error rate. iii) \textbf{Noise Adaptive}: We set \textit{layout\_method} argument as \textit{noise\_adaptive} and depend on QISKIT to select qubits.
 In the noise adaptive mapping, the qubits are selected using the specific machine topology and daily calibration data from IBM.
-It avoids qubits with high error rates and low coherence times to enable maximum reliability for CNOTs and reduce qubit movements \cite{murali2019noise}.
+It avoids qubits with high error rates and low coherence times to enable maximum reliability for {\CNOT}s and reduce qubit movements \cite{murali2019noise}.